Shivam-DataAnalytics/PowerBI-Dashboards/ECOMMERCE SALES DASHBOARD/README.md

 DAX (Data Analysis Expressions) for creating custom measures and calculations

-📑 Reference Documentation
-For more about Power BI development:

-🔗 Power BI Official Documentation

 🚀 How to Use This Dashboard
 Open the Ecommerce_Sales_Dashboard.pbix file in Power BI Desktop.